 Which is a shame, because the Modernist wing built probably sometime in the 1960’s, has a nice design, which is still somewhat evident despite the damage.
 It attaches to the main wing, which looks like it was built at the turn of the Twentieth Century.
 Other buildings on the property may be older, and there’s a large wooded area on the property to the northeast.

 There is clear evidence of a fire having swept through one portion of the main wing, which has some nice terracotta detailing below.
-I have no idea why the last nursing home went out of business; its website is still active; all I can find is that the building was condemned on June 5, 2012.
+I have no idea why the last nursing home went out of business; its website is no longer active despite being active for at least a year or two after its closing; all I can find is that the building was condemned on June 5, 2012.
 It was cited for unsanitary conditions six months before that…

 This side building, which perhaps was a maintenance building, is not doing too well, showing signs of severe deterioration.